ChorusOne/dynalock/README.md

 live processor could be blocked for 1 hour before attempting to acquire the lock).
-This approach is suitable for applications where high performance is desirable, as the lease duration grows you'll be able to process more requests or data before having to try to acquire the lock again which is an expensive operation.
+This approach is suitable for applications where high performance is desirable, as the lease duration grows you'll be able to process more requests or data before having to try to acquire the lock again as long as processing a single request is cheaper than trying to acquire a lock.

 ### Processor Availability